Liorst4/uxn-disassembler/README.md

 ## Notes and limitations

-UXN reads roms as a raw binary blob, unlike ELF or PE, there are not sections to distinguish between code and data, thus all data given to the disassembler is assumed to be code.
+UXN reads roms as a raw binary blob, unlike ELF or PE, there are no sections to distinguish between code and data, thus all data given to the disassembler is assumed to be code.